 From an investment perspective, the revised code incorporates a greater focus on the long-term objective, greater requirements for the scheme's investments, and a greater focus on demonstrating compliance and objective risk-taking.

-We believe these requirements have several implications for pension schemes’ investment strategies.
+These requirements have several implications for pension schemes' investment strategies.

 SPS Virtual will be hosted on a dedicated webpage so you won’t need to download any specific software.